mautic/developer-documentation-new/docs/testing/e2e_test_suite.rst

 .. vale off

-Acceptance Tests Structure
+Acceptance tests structure
 **************************

 .. vale on

-All tests are located in the tests/ directory, with codeception.yml in the root directory.
-The tests use WebDriver and Db modules, with configurations specified in acceptance.suite.yml.
+The directory tests/ contains all tests, with ``codeception.yml`` in the root directory.
+The tests use WebDriver and Db modules, with configurations specified in ``acceptance.suite.yml``.
-Tests are executed in real browsers using the W3C WebDriver protocol, with Selenium managing browser interactions.
+Codeception runs the tests in real browsers using the W3C WebDriver protocol, with Selenium managing browser interactions.

 Here’s an overview of tests directory structure: